Because no-one wants a beach holiday in the rain, or a ski holiday with no snow…

 Not got time for more than a quick trip away?
-Our Honeycombers’ girls took a weekend vacay to Macao, and assure us a family will love the history, culture and adventure activities (bungee jumping, people!), almost as much as they will love the egg tarts!
+Our Honeycombers’ girls took a weekend vacay to Macau, and assure us a family will love the history, culture and adventure activities (bungee jumping, people!), almost as much as they will love the egg tarts!

-November: Hong Kong or Langkawi
+November: Hong Kong (but remember quarantine exists for now!) or Langkawi

 If luxe hotels, dazzling beaches and delicious local food (beef rendang: mmmm) are more your bag, then think about popping over to Langkawi for a sunny holiday set around the beach and pool.
 Cocktails at sunset while the small people are in a decent kids’ club?
 Yes, please!

 By December, we are turning our minds to getting away for the perfect Xmas destination.
 Head to Krabi in Thailand if spending Xmas with the sand between your toes is your idea of perfect Christmas heaven: the weather is positively glorious during December.

 Penang also makes a great choice for families looking for a bit of beach combined with some cool sightseeing musts.
 Kids will love being ferried around Georgetown in a trishaw, and scrambling around historical Fort Cornwallis.